Skip to main content

 Price: $16.99/month (ad-free) / $9.99 (with ads)

-Max (formerly HBO Max) is where you’ll find Warner Bros.
-Discovery’s latest and greatest.
+HBO Max is where you'll find Warner Bros.
+Discovery's latest and greatest.
 Upcoming projects to look out for include a Green Lantern TV show in the works, House of the Dragon season 3, and the Harry Potter TV show.
 But not everything has to be shiny and new to be worthwhile.

-You're also getting complete access to HBO's back library, which means if you've missed out on The Sopranos, Deadwood, or The Wire, you can rest easy knowing they’ll be there for you.
-Speaking of, Friends is also streaming on Max exclusively. $16.99/month may be too steep to pay just for ten seasons of Friends, but it's an extra cherry on top of a pretty sizable cake, especially when you factor in content from Adult Swim, Cartoon Network, Warner, and Crunchyroll.
+You're also getting complete access to HBO's incredible library, which means if you've missed out on The Sopranos, The Leftovers, Deadwood, or The Wire, you can rest easy knowing they'll be there for you.
+Speaking of, Friends is also streaming on Max exclusively.
+Sadly, Max isn't in the UK yet.
+There's also no denying that $16.99/month is a little steep.
+Still, you're getting loads of viewing material here, especially when you factor in content from Adult Swim, Cartoon Network, Warner, and Crunchyroll.
 Plus, the entire Studio Ghibli collection.

-Read more: For a deeper dive into the service, look at our list of the best movies on Max and the best shows on Max.
+Read more: For a deeper dive into the service, look at our list of the best movies on HBO Max and the best shows on HBO Max.

 Apple TV Plus